ucan-wg/ucan-http-bearer-token/README.md

 # 4 FAQ

+## 4.1 Why disallow duplicate headers?

+Duplicate headers are not handled consistenly by all clients.
+Restricting to a single field is the simplest cross-client .

-## 4.1 Why not provide the CIDs?
+## 4.2 Why not include the UCAN CIDs?

 By not including the CID in the header table, the recipient is forced to hash (and thus validate) the CIDs for each entry.
 If presented with a claimed CID as a table, implementers could ignore CID validation, breaking a core part of the proof chain security model.
+Hash functions are very fast on a couple kilobytes of data (the limit of most browsers in 8KB).
+While this startegy may be abused to force more hashing, the overhead is still very low.

 # 5 Acknowledgments